Culture is king: How to move innovation online

 • People tire of being on screen much more quickly than they do in a face-to-face engagement.
 Just because people are on a call doesn’t mean they’re engaged.

-• People’s personal and working lives have merged during this crisis as everybody has been working at home.
-Other responsibilities, like being a primary caregiver, can make it difficult for people to participate in a rigid time frame.
+• People’s personal and working lives have merged as more people work at home now.
+Other responsibilities can make it difficult for people to participate in a rigid timeframe.

 • Being an online facilitator is entirely different from doing it in person.
 Leaders don’t automatically have the skills they need to run workshops, manage tech, and capture outcomes all at once.